Shakugannotorch/knot_satellite_operators/README.md

 The variable ```framing``` controls the frame on the input knot diagram, in the way that it adds Reidemester I moves such that the writhe of the diagram is equal to the value of framing.

-As an example, the following is the $(8,3)$-parallel of the $0$-framed trefoil drawn with
+As an example, the following is the $(8,3)$-parallel of the $0$-framed trefoil drawn with the following code:
 ````
-# SnapPy is assumed to have already been installed

 from parallel import *

 parallel(8, 3, snappy.Link('3_1')).view()